 At MyLife, we believe that transparency is the key to security.
 People should know exactly what their online reputation is, and have the tools to improve it if necessary.
-And they should also know if anyone know the true reputation of anyone they meet online.
-While it might be a touch easier to take care of that second point — particularly with the tools that MyLife provides — that first point can be a bit harder to handle.
+And they should also know the true reputation of anyone they meet online.
+While it might be a touch easier to take care of that second point — particularly with the help of the tools that MyLife provides — that first point can be a bit harder to handle.

 These days, it’s nearly impossible to not have some kind of online presence.
 But in many cases, it’s for the best: in the digitally-driven world, online transparency combined with a positive reputation is the key to success both personally and professionally.
 After all, you never know who is going to look you up, whether it be a date, a coworker, or even just an old friend.
 And in many cases, a lack of an online presence can be something of a red flag.